Mariojulioreis/action-github-app-token/README.md

 ## Usage

+You'll want to fork this and use your own GitHub Application's ID and add an organization secret with the App's private key.

-The action will provide a `token` output.
+The action will then provide a `token` output.

 ```
   - name: my-app-install token